The pros and cons of cultural ChristianityWritten by Subby Szterszky

-In the year 313 AD, the Roman emperor Constantine issued the Edict of Milan, making it legal to be a Christian for the first time in the ancient world.
-It signalled the end of nearly three centuries of intermittent persecution of the church by the state, and it didn’t stop there.
-Less than 70 years later, in 380 AD, Christianity became the state religion of the Roman Empire thanks to the Edict of Thessalonica, courtesy of the emperor Theodosius I.
+In the year 313 AD, the Roman emperor Constantine issued the Edict of Milan, making it legal to be a Christian for the first time in history.
+It signalled the end of three centuries of intermittent persecution of the church by the state, and it didn’t stop there.
+Less than 70 years later, in 380 AD, Christianity became the official state religion of the Roman Empire thanks to the Edict of Thessalonica, courtesy of the emperor Theodosius I.

 Over the centuries that followed, this development came to be seen as the triumph of the church over the world.
 But not everyone agreed.
-More recent assessments, in particular, have tended to view it rather in reverse, as the triumph of the world over the church.
+More recent assessments have tended to view it rather in reverse, as the triumph of the world over the church.
 And while both are extreme statements, they each contain an element of truth.

 To begin with, it’s important to recognize that these imperial edicts didn’t occur in a vacuum.
 They weren’t the arbitrary whims of a few powerful men.
 Quite the contrary, they were a considered response to the prevailing social trends of their time.

 From counterculture to mainstream culture: perks and pitfalls

 The church had come a long way from a handful of disciples huddled in an upper room in Jerusalem.
 Powered by the Holy Spirit, the Gospel had spread to all corners of the Empire and to every level of Roman society.
 Christianity was no longer a fringe sect without a political voice, whose members could be rounded up and tossed to the lions for the amusement of the masses.
 Over 300 years, the church had grown from counterculture to mainstream culture, a reality that was reflected in the Edicts of Milan and Thessalonica.